akmtaiwansoftware/docs/tutorials/provisioning/README.md

 00000005,
 ```

-5. Click "+ NEW DEVICES" and then "Add many devices".
+5. Click "+ NEW DEVICE(S)" and then "Add many devices".

    ![provisioning](assets/provisioning_devices_add_many.png)

-6. Click "UPLOAD CSV", navigate to the `identities.csv` file, and click "Add".
+6. Click "UPLOAD CSV", navigate to the `identities.csv` file, and click "ADD".
 Now additional devices are whitelisted.

    ![provisioning](assets/provisioning_created_many_devices.png)

-7. Finally let's whitelist a device the whitelist API.
+7. Finally, you may whitelist a device with the whitelist API.
 This allows the process of adding a device identity to be automated, as in a manufacturing environment at the time the device is produced.
-To make the call you'll need to make a Murano API token.
-Here's how to create one using a user email and password.
+To make the call, you will need to make a Murano API token.
+Here is how to create one using a user email and password:

 ```
 curl \